A-LevelMaths

 • 1Probability ranges from 0 (impossible event) to 1 (certain event).

-• 2The sum of probabilities of all possible outcomes of a random experiment equals 1.
+• 2The sum of probabilities of all possible outcomes in a sample space is 1.

-• 4Conditional probability measures the likelihood of an event given that another event has occurred.
+• 4Conditional probability measures the probability of an event given that another event has occurred.

-• 5The Law of Total Probability and Bayes' theorem are key concepts in calculating probabilities.
+• 5The law of total probability and Bayes' theorem are key concepts for calculating probabilities in complex scenarios.

 Simple Explanation